 MDC invites first-time youth deer hunters to free mentored hunt at Mark Twain Lake

-Participation in the hunt is limited to youths age 6-15 years old at the time of the hunt, who have never Telechecked a deer.
+Participants must purchase a Resident or Nonresident Youth Deer Hunting Permit to be eligible for this hunt.
+Participation in the hunt is limited to youths age 6–15 years old at the time of the hunt, who have never Telechecked a deer.

 Space is limited for this mentored hunting opportunity.
 To attend, participants must register no later than Nov.
 19 at mdc-event-web.s3licensing.com/Event/EventDetails/180025.

 Scheduled plans are subject to change according to the ongoing COVID-19 pandemic.
 To help ensure public health and safety, MDC asks all participants to observe current, local guidelines regarding physical distancing and masking.
 MDC encourages participants to bring and wear face coverings when appropriate.

 MDC Discover Nature programs, such as this clinic, aim to help Missourians explore nature and master outdoor skills together.
 To learn more about other Discover Nature programs, visit nature.mdc.mo.gov/.
 For more information about this youth deer clinic and mentored hunt, contact MDC Conservation Educator Rob Garver at (660) 785-2420.